Ochaco Uraraka: Concept and creation

 For the manga series My Hero Academia, author and illustrator Kōhei Horikoshi created a fictional universe where most characters have superpowers called quirks.
 Originally, he intended to create another character, Yu Takeyama, or Mount Lady, as the main heroine.
-Because Mount Lady's superpower allows her to change her size, he thought having this power would have been problematic.
-Mount Lady became portrayed as a professional hero in the series.
+Because Mount Lady's superpower allows her to change her size, he thought having this power would be problematic.
+Mount Lady was then portrayed as a professional hero in the series.
 Horikoshi created a character having a different quirk, who became Ochaco Uraraka, instead.
-An editor noted in the English translation of the first volume of My Hero Academia that her name means "Tea-Girl Pretty-Day" and conveys beauty.
+An editor noted in the English translation of the first volume of My Hero Academia her name means "Tea-Girl Pretty-Day" and conveys beauty.

 In My Hero Academia: Ultra Archive – The Official Character Guide, Horikoshi's book on the characters in My Hero Academia, he remarked that he aimed to draw a brawny girl with thick hips, feet, and waist, and he favoured drawing a girl who appeared robust and solid.
-Yoshihiko Umakoshi, the series' character designer and animation director who had an interview with Horikoshi in the book, remarked that it was the most attractive feature of Ochaco and that he thought she would be thinner.
+Yoshihiko Umakoshi, the series's character designer and animation director who had an interview with Horikoshi in the book, remarked it was the most attractive feature of Ochaco and he thought she would be thinner.
 Horikoshi responded that if he had made her thinner, he would have been amazed by the sex appeal.
-When Umakoshi remarked on how thick Mina Ashido, another character in the series, was, Horikoshi responded that when he showed his designs with other people at his job, everyone he was with at the time remarked that they seemed erotic.
 Umakoshi expressed his amazement at his colleagues' reactions to Horikoshi's drawings, but Horikoshi was thankful for them.